dbob16/lsms/README.md

 - Programming in general.
 I know enough to throw together the most basic Python program for the task, but it probably won't be the prettiest or the fastest
 - Access Control - I could stand to learn more about how to control access to certain things.
+- Naming things: I just did something basic for now.
+I'm all ears for better names.

 Some of the things I'm learning about the proper ways to build a networked application (using API's instead of slinging SQL traffic right onto the network) can be tracked via my progress on [github/dbob16/tam-api](https://www.github.com/dbob16/tam-api).